chasingash/P2-Memory-Game/README.md

     * Landing/game Page
       * Ensure name is clearly seen at the top of page.
       * Ensure responsiveness on all screen sizes.
-      * Ensure instructions are clearly defined and visible.
+      * Ensure instructions are clearly defined and obvious.
+      * Ensure engagement and entertainment from initial load.
+      * Ensure flexibility to be played on various different devices.
       * Ensure that when cards are clicked, they flip over.
       * Ensure that matching cards stay flipped.
       * Ensure that when all cards have been matched that the congrats modal pops up displaying the time and number of moves it took the player to complete the game.
       * Ensure that the x and play again buttons are working.
+      * Ensure ability to gauge score.
+      * Ensure mental stimulation.
       * Ensure hover effects are working for the buttons.
       * Ensure the exteranl link at the botton of my screen is working.
       * Ensure that link opens in a new tab.
       * Ensure the footer is fully responsive.
+      * Ensure fun is to be had.

 * ## Bug Fixes